salamer/blog-fix-demo-build/README.md

 └── leapcell.yml         # Deployment config
 ```

+## Architecture

+### Server-Side Routing

+This application uses **server-side routing** instead of client-side routing:

+- **All routes go through the backend**: Every page request hits the FastAPI server first
+- **Backend serves index.html**: For all non-API routes, the server returns the same `index.html` file
+- **React reads URL**: The React app reads `window.location.pathname` to determine which component to render
+- **Traditional navigation**: Uses standard `<a>` tags, resulting in full page reloads
+- **No React Router**: Eliminates the need for react-router-dom dependency

+**Benefits:**
+- Simpler architecture with fewer dependencies
+- Better SEO potential (server-side control)
+- Easier debugging with traditional page loads
+- Server has full control over all routes

+**Routes:**
+- `/` - Home page with blog posts
+- `/about` - About page with tech stack info
+- `/create` - Create new post
+- `/post/:id` - View single post
+- `/edit/:id` - Edit existing post

 ## Notes

 - Data is stored in memory and will be lost on server restart
 - No database setup required
 - Perfect for demos, testing, and learning
 - Can easily be upgraded to use a real database later
+- All navigation causes full page reloads (traditional web app behavior)

 ## License